 MySQL Cross Join Examples

-The following are the list of ways that we can use this to combine two or get information (records) from two or more tables.
+The following is the list of ways that we can use this to combine two or get information (records) from two or more tables.

 MySQL Cross Join using Select *

-The following Query display all the columns present in employ, and Department tables
+The following Query display all the columns present in the employ and Department tables

 USE company; SELECT * FROM employ CROSS JOIN department;

 If you observe the below screenshot, It is displaying 135 records.
-It means 15 rows from the Employ multiplies by 9 rows in the Department table
+It means 15 rows from the Employ multiplied by 9 rows in the Department table.

-NOTE: The DeptID column repeated twice, which might be annoying to the end-user.
+NOTE: The DeptID column is repeated twice, which might annoy the end user.
 To avoid unwanted columns, I suggest you select individual column names.
-Please avoid SELECT * Statement in it.
+Please avoid the SELECT * Statement in it.

 Select Few Columns